kamilszczepanik/prostore/NOTES.md

 zod schemas for inserts -> infer to create a type -> create action(save to database) -> create page and component(for client side code) -> link to action

 We have the cartId in the session to set it so user have the cart from anonymous browsing also after login.

+Admin is added in the session via auth.ts, then to make it type safety, we need to declare it in the `types/next-auth.d.ts`

+### Image upload
+Use **uploadthing** - efficient uploading with storage. docs for next.js implementation https://docs.uploadthing.com/getting-started/appdir

+Put link to the uploaded images in database.

+**embla-carousel-autoplay** - Embla Carousel is a bare bones carousel library with great fluid motion and awesome swipe precision.
+It's library agnostic, dependency free and 100% open source.

+# In case of error while deployment - watch last videos